oscarm524/Grand_View_Teaching/DATA-445/README.md

 ## Chapter 6: Fundamentals of Ensemble Learning

 This chapter discusses the fundamentals of ensemble learning.
 Bagging and random forest are the first two frameworks that are discussed.
+After that, two popular boosting algorithms are discussed.
+The following topics are covered:

     - Bagging
     - Random Forest